crivasg/INE/README.md

 # INE
-Downloads and parse data from INE
+Downloads and parse data from INE using Python

 ## Requirements